New Relationships and ADHD/ODD - Survival Story

 The summer passed quickly.
 It was an adjustment period, and everything seemed to be going well.
 There were the occasional flare-ups associated with co-habituation with a new family member, but I had, I thought, prepared both of them for our new life as a family.

-That ended when school started along with the phone calls.
+That ended when school started and the phone calls began.

 The year that followed was rife with discord, upset, blow-ups, tantrums and tears.